 3 DIY projects you can tackle around the house

 Applying new wallpaper to a few walls around the house can uplift those areas.
 Plus it’ll make it look brand new again.
 When choosing wallpaper, you can consider a few options, such as buying wallpaper, hand painting your own, or even buying small tile-like shapes if you are keen on the extra effort.
+Whatever you decide you will be sure to have cute wallpapers that make you smile.
 When hanging wallpaper on your wall, you’ll need to start by removing any fixtures or lighting from the walls.
 Next, you’ll need to wipe down the walls with a sponge or cloth to clean them.
 This will remove any dirt or dust.
-Afterward, using a primer will prevent the wallpaper from shrinking over time and also make it much easier to remove when you want to change it again.
+Afterward, using a primer will prevent the wallpaper from shrinking over time and also make it much easier to change to whatever wallpaper suits your mood or season.

 Application of the wallpaper